-I really loved this part of Switzerland and the Vaud which the 2 Cities are in.
-Not just because of the grand lake that is Lake Geneva, or because of the relaxed Cities and the surrounding Mountains and Vineyards, but because it’s easily accessible via public transport and well-connected to Geneva Airport making it a great area for a Swiss weekend break or trip.
+I really loved this part of Switzerland because of the grand lake that is Lake Geneva, the relaxed cities of Montreux and Lausanne, the surrounding mountains and vineyards.
+And also because it’s really accessible via public transport and well-connected to Geneva Airport making it a great area for a Swiss weekend break or trip.

-If you’re visiting Switzerland or you are thinking about visiting Switzerland, this is how I suggest you spend your trip there and how to travel from Montreux to Lausanne or Lausanne to Montreux (you can pick which way you travel).
-As well as things to do in Montreux to Lausanne for 1-2 days and places to visit along the way.
+I really recommend visiting this part of Switzerland and how to travel from Montreux to Lausanne or how to travel from Lausanne to Montreux (you can pick which way you travel).
+As well as things to do in Montreux, things to do in Lausanne and places to visit along the way on your journey along Lake Geneva.

-Flying into Geneva Airport is the best option because Geneva Airport is well located and well-connected to parts of Lake Geneva and getting from Geneva Airport to Montreux is no exception.
-Seen as Montreux is the furthest away I would recommend starting your trip in Montreux and head towards Lausanne, although you can do it the other way round.
+Flying into Geneva Airport is the best option because the Geneva Airport is well located and well-connected to parts of Lake Geneva and getting from Geneva Airport to Montreux by train is no exception.
+Seen as Montreux is the furthest away I would recommend starting your trip in Montreux to Lausanne, although you can do it the other way round and go from Lausanne to Montreux.

 It’s worth noting that Lake Geneva falls within different regions of Switzerland, and Geneva City is a different region to Montreux and Lausanne.